RohitSurwase/UCE-Handler/README.md

 <!-- [![](https://jitpack.io/v/jampez77/UCE-Handler/month.svg)](https://jitpack.io/#jampez77/UCE-Handler) [![](https://jitpack.io/v/jampez77/UCE-Handler/week.svg)](https://jitpack.io/#jampez77/UCE-Handler) -->

 # My Contributions
 ### This is a fork of the brilliant [UCE Handler](https://github.com/RohitSurwase/UCE-Handler) by [Rohit Sahebrao Surwase](https://github.com/RohitSurwase).
 This is not all that different from his repo in all honesty.
-I have just added a few not customisable options.
+I have just added a few customisable options.

 # UCE Handler
 ### Android library which lets you take control of Android App's uncaught exceptions.
 View, Copy, Share, Save and Email exceptions details including other useful info easily.